c65pt65in/reconmore/readme.md

   -h, --help        Show help message and exit.
   --advanced        Use advanced mode.
 Performs advanced passive and active reconnaissance.
 Using modules no. 1,2,3,4,5,7,9.
   --aggressive      Use aggressive mode.
 Performs extended passive and active reconnaissance (very slow).
 Using modules no. 1,2,3,4,5,8,9.
-  -1 --module1      Gather basic network information.
+  -1 --module1      Gather basic domain information.
   -2 --module2      Gather emails and documents.
   -3 --module3      Gather website technologies.
   -4 --module4      Check for database vulnerabilities.